 - then use the tamper (part # 4) to push the powder down inside the caps

 - When they are full enough to suit you, use part # 3, filled with the tops of the gel caps (short parts) by placing on top of part # 3 with filled bottoms, and gently pushing together.

 - Then press on the tabs on either side of the top of part # and it will release all of the gel caps – do this over a clean paper plate so they don’t roll all over the place on you.

 Because I’m cheap, I try to fill them as much as possible.
 You can use a 3×5″ card (or equivalent) to scrape off the excess.

 I found it worked well to do this operation in a paper plate; that made it easy to pick up the paper plate, fold it in half (more or less), and pour the residue back in the container, to avoid waste.

-I make different kinds of herbals using these gel caps; I just happened to need Valerian Root Powder caps on this day.
+So, is Valerian the only type of herb that I capsulize?
+No, I make different kinds of herbals using these gel caps; I just happened to need Valerian Root Powder caps on this day.

 I hope you find this useful!

 p.s. if you happen to be looking for Valerian root powder, you can snag some pretty high quality stuff on Amazon for fairly inexpensively.